BrianSivAir/IntelliJPortableUtility/README.md

 ## Installation

 Download `IntelliJPortableUtility.exe` and place it on a USB drive.
-To run the utility simply double click on the exe file.
+To run the utility simply double-click on the exe file.

 ## Get started